Santa Cruz da Graciosa (parish)

 Santa Cruz da Graciosa is a civil parish in the municipality of the same name on the volcanic island of Graciosa, in the Portuguese archipelago of the Azores.
-The parish occupies the northeastern corner of the island and is the home of the municipal seat, as well as economic center concentrating most municipal services, in addition to the main airport and port.
+The parish occupies the northeastern corner of the island and is the home of the municipal seat, as well as the economic center concentrating most municipal services, in addition to the main airport and port.
 The population in 2011 was 1,776, in an area of 15.52 km^{2}.

 Geography

 Much like the rest of the settlements on Graciosa, although the communities are relatively disperse, they are concentrated along the roadways.
 The village and hamlets that formed were typical of the zones of colonizations, concentrating primarily in the northeast coast, then extending into the interior.
 Consequently, several agglomerations have developed in this parish: